How to Cut Wedding Venue Costs

+Planning your budget and wondering how to cut wedding venue costs?
 What is not to love about tying the knot with the person you want to share your life with?
-A wedding is not just about wearing the best wedding dress, it is a sacred event that can change your life forever, and this may only happen once in your lifetime.
+A wedding is not just about wearing the best wedding dress, it is a sacred event that can change your life forever.
 If you want your wedding to be successful, it is only right if you plan ahead of time.
-Some, because they are left without too much time on their hand to prepare, they will get vendors without comparing.
-They will settle with the first vendor that will give them an offer they thought is good enough.
-Here is the thing, if you have a lot of money to spend this may not be an issue, but if your budget is tight and limited, you have to be more strategic when deciding.
+Without the wedding budget and plan you may overspend on the wedding.
+If you have a big budget this may not be an issue, but if your budget is tight and limited, you have to be more strategic when deciding.

-One of the most expensive is the venue, but there are actually ways that can help you minimize your venue expense.
+One of the most expensive part of the wedding is the venue.
+However, there are actually ways that can help you minimize your venue expense.
+Here are the best tips on how to cut wedding venue costs!

 Okay, it is common knowledge that Saturday is when the couple wants to get married.
 Why not?
 It is very convenient and at the same time traditional.
 And because this day is in demand, Saturdays can be very expensive, actually 50% more expensive than Sundays and Fridays.